dennisdevio/milestone-project-3/README.md

 ### Structure
 The structure of the website is laid out in such a way that the books have the main focus only a nav bar at the top for navigation though the website.
 The home page displays all books and if you create an account you get your personal book list that you can edit.
-The difference between viewing the website publically and being a member is that the member can create and edit their personal book list and also leave reviews.
+The difference between viewing the website publically and being a member is that the member can create and edit their reviews.
 A non-member can only view the whole library of books without being able to edit it.

 ### Design
 To create an appealing feel to the website, I chose a mellow theme with green and white colors with not much extra going on around the books themselves to keep the main focus on the books, which I myself would want in such a website.